Print Resize text

 • You have had a stem cell transplant or CAR T-cell therapy (a type of cancer treatment).

-Ask your healthcare provider if you can get this vaccine for free.
+Ask your healthcare provider if you can get this vaccine free of charge.

-If you cannot get this vaccine for free, it may still benefit you.
-Talk to your doctor to find out if it is a good idea for you.
+If you cannot get this vaccine free of charge, it may still benefit you.
+Talk to your healthcare provider to find out if it is a good idea for you.
 Check with your health insurance provider to see if your plan covers the cost.

 You may not be able to get this vaccine if: